Skin school, Acne, Anti-aging, Skincare

 According to Dr. Shereene Idriss, MD, a New York City-based board-certified dermatologist, the tretinoin purge lasts, on average, three weeks.

-She further notes that “most people and most patients who come to my practice are actually experiencing skin reactions in which their skin is either super sensitive, it does not mean that they cannot tolerate it.
 It just means that they have to find the right balance between efficacy and irritation in order to tolerate a product, or they simply cannot tolerate the product at all, and the product is just not sitting well with their skin.”

 The good news is that once the purging phase is over, you should see noticeable improvements in your skin clarity, texture, and tone.